-Description: Students apply prior learning and demonstrate the attitudes, skills and knowledge required by an external organization to achieve a credential/credentials or an articulation.
+Level: Intermediate Prerequisite: None Description: Students apply prior learning and demonstrate the attitudes, skills and knowledge required by an external organization to achieve a credential/credentials or an articulation.
 Parameters: This practicum course, which may be delivered on- or off-campus, should be accessed only by students continuing to work toward attaining a recognized credential/credentials or an articulation offered by an external organization.
 This course must be connected to at least one CTS course from the same occupational area and cannot be used in conjunction with any advanced (3XXX) level course.
-A practicum course cannot be delivered as a stand-alone course, cannot be combined with a CTS project course and cannot be used in conjunction with the

-Registered Apprenticeship Program or the Green Certificate Program.

-1. perform assigned tasks and responsibilities, as required by the organization granting the credential(s) or articulation
+A practicum course cannot be delivered as a stand-alone course, cannot be combined with a CTS project course and cannot be used in conjunction with the Registered Apprenticeship Program or the Green Certificate Program.
+Outcomes: The student will: perform assigned tasks and responsibilities, as required by the organization granting the credential(s) or articulation 1.1 identify regulations and regulatory bodies related to the credential(s) or articulation 1.2 describe removal relate and regulatory bodies related to the credential(s) or articulation

-- 1.1 identify regulations and regulatory bodies related to the credential(s) or articulation - 1.2 describe personal roles and responsibilities, including: - 1.2.1 key responsibilities - 1.2.2 support functions/responsibilities/expectations - 1.2.3 code of ethics and/or conduct - 1.3 describe personal work responsibilities and categorize them as: - 1.3.1 routine tasks; e.g., daily, weekly, monthly, yearly - 1.3.2 non-routine tasks; e.g., emergencies - 1.3.3 tasks requiring personal judgement - 1.3.4 tasks requiring approval of a supervisor - 1.4 demonstrate basic employability skills and perform assigned tasks and responsibilities related to the credential(s) or articulation
+- 1.2 describe personal roles and responsibilities, including: - 1.2.1 key responsibilities - 1.2.2 support functions/responsibilities/expectations - 1.2.3 code of ethics and/or conduct - 1.3 describe personal work responsibilities and categorize them as: - 1.3.1 routine tasks; e.g., daily, weekly, monthly, yearly - 1.3.2 non-routine tasks; e.g., emergencies - 1.3.3 tasks requiring personal judgement - 1.3.4 tasks requiring approval of a supervisor - 1.4 demonstrate basic employability skills and perform assigned tasks and responsibilities related to the credential(s) or articulation